- What is Academic Skills instruction?

 - I have an assignment due in two hours.
 Can you help me?

-At the Peterborough campus, Academic Skills offers in-person and online appointments for students Monday to Friday; in addition, we offer 30-minute drop-in sessions Monday to Thursday (see our schedule).
+At the Peterborough campus, Academic Skills offers in-person, synchronous video, and asynchronous email appointments for students Monday to Friday.
+We offer a limited number of same-day appointment bookings, Monday to Friday afternoons, at the Peterborough campus.
+Same-day appointments open for booking at 9am in the Student Experience Portal.
+Note: math skills are not available as a same-day appointment.
 At peak times during the academic year, you may wish to book an appointment at least one week in advance.

 Use our online booking system to book an in-person appointment, online appointment, or an in-person math appointment.
 Sign in to the Student Experience Portal; click on “Peterborough Campus Appointment Bookings” in the left menu and select “Academic Skills.”
 You’ll see all open Academic Skills appointments for the next two weeks.
 If there are a limited number of slots available, we recommend you regularly check the system as new appointment slots open up when students cancel.